docxology/cohereants/markdown/04_experimental_results.md

 - **Front-to-Back Ratio**: 10-20 dB directional selectivity
 - **Gain Pattern**: Maximum sensitivity in the forward direction

 **Behavioral validation**: Reported localization accuracy suggests directional detection that may be consistent with antenna‑like gain patterns; controlled IR‑only assays are required to disambiguate from volatile plume structure.
+See array directionality case study in \cref{sec:app_sensilla_array}.
 We provide minimal falsifiers in the Discussion.

 ### Specialized Infrared Sensors

 Schmitz (2009) documented specialized infrared sensors in two beetle species that evolved from hair-like mechanoreceptors.
 These sensors provide direct evidence for the evolutionary development of infrared detection capabilities in insects.

-**Sensor Characteristics**:
+**Sensor Characteristics** (plasmonic/geometry links in \cref{sec:app_plasmonic_geometry}):
 - **Species**: *Melanophila acuminata* and *Acanthocnemus nigricans*
 - **Evolutionary Origin**: Hair-like mechanoreceptors
 - **Detection Range**: 3-5 μm infrared wavelengths